amybru/byioboba/README.md

 # Deployment
+This app is currently deployed on Heroku.
+The code deployed is stored on the master branch of this project here on GitHub.
+Heroku requires the followung steps to deploy this project.

+1. Register/sign in for Heroku.

+2. Once signed in, click the "new" button on the dashbord to create a new application.

+3. Name the App and choose the region you are currently in.

+4. Create a requirements.txt file to allow Heroku to install the dependencies required by the application. pip3 freeze --local > requirements.txt

+5. Create a procfile to tell Heroku what type of application will be deployed. echo web: python run.py > Procfile

+6. On the deployment page of the Heroku project, choose Heroku GIT for deploying.

+7. In the CLI of your environment, input the following code:
+    $ heroku login
+    $ heroku git:remote -a <byoboba>
+    $ git push heroku master

+8. In Heroku settings, chose "Real Config Vars" to set the proper environmental variables
+* IP:    0.0.0.0
+* Port:    5000
+* MONGO_URI mongodb+srv://<username>:<password>@<cluster_name>.mongodb.net/<database>?retryWrites=true&w=majority
+* SECRET_KEY:   <your_value>

+9. Click the "Open App" button to view the final deployed app.

 # Acknowledgement
 I would like to thank and credit the following sources for their assistance and contribution to this project.